-The Scottish weather has taken it’s toll on the Rob Roy statues over the years and the latest Rob Roy statue was removed in July 2016.
+The Scottish weather has taken it’s toll on the Rob Roy statues over the years and the previous Rob Roy statue was removed in July 2016.

-The Rob Roy Preservation Trust, which is a non profitable organisation, have recently commissioned David J Mitchell to create a replacement statue but there are considerable replacement costs involved which we as a community must raise.
+The Rob Roy Preservation Trust, which is a non profitable organisation, commissioned sculptor David J Mitchell to create a new replacement statue.

-The statue will be cast in a composite material less susceptible to environmental conditions plus by incorporating a lifting structure to the mould, this will make maintenance easier as the years roll on.
+This new Rob Roy statue has been cast in a composite material less susceptible to environmental conditions and by incorporating a lifting structure intto the mould, this will make maintenance easier as the years roll on.